 - Once the date and time of the visit are set, tell your host that you’ll make your own hotel reservations.
 Or if your company has a travel department or an affiliation with a travel agency, leave the reservations to them.
 If your host insists on making them herself, let her do so; the hotel chosen will no doubt be a place convenient to you both, which is what you want.

-- Don't overlook the fact that many large hotel chains offer special rooms for business travelers.
-Amenities range from data ports for laptops to two-line phones to highlighters and Post-It pads.
-Another hotel amenity is the on-site business center, equipped with copiers, fax machines, computers, and Internet access- all for the benefit of businesspeople.
-Ask the reservationist about special services of this kind and any other perks.
-You might find that the hotel caters to solo business travelers by setting aside group tables in the restaurants; a few even organize wine tastings.
+- Don’t overlook the fact that many large hotel chains offer special amenities for business travelers, including the on-site business center, equipped with copiers, fax machines, computers, WiFi and Internet access.
+Ask the reservationist about special services of this kind and any other perks and whether they are included in the room fee or are charged extra.

-- If you're going to meet a client at your hotel, arrange in advance for the use of a meeting room.
-A note of caution: Having a business meeting in your hotel room is generally considered too personal these days.
+- If you’re going to meet a client at your hotel, arrange in advance for the use of a meeting room.
+A note of caution: Having a business meeting in your hotel room is generally considered too personal these days, particularly if it involves a member of the opposite sex.

-- Make your own arrangements for traveling from the airport to the hotel.
+- Don’t forget to make arrangements for traveling from the airport to the hotel.
 If you must go straight from the airport to your meeting, think twice about taking a taxi; the line at the taxi rank may be long on a busy day.
 A safer alternative, if cost permits, is to arrange for a car service; the driver knows your destination in advance and will be waiting when you arrive.

-- If you're scheduled to give a presentation, plan on arriving the day before.
-Take any visual aids with you, including equipment for presenting them, or send them ahead or arrange for them to be available to you.
-Don't assume that the office you're visiting has, say, an overhead projector for your slides.
+- If you’re scheduled to give a presentation, plan on arriving the day before.
+Take any visual aids with you, including equipment for presenting them, or send your materials ahead and arrange for the equipment to be available to you.
+For example, don’t assume that the office you’re visiting has an overhead projector, microphone, or connector cords.

 - When all of your arrangements are final, prepare an itinerary for your host, your office, and your family.
 Include the following: